OnPositive/aml/org.aml.swagger.io/README.md

   - Errored:6  (this are actual bugs to solve)
   - Incorrect swagger:2  (both are Oath 1.0 APIs)

- So it the status of both converters may be considered as stable beta.
+So it seems that the status of both converters may be considered as stable beta.
 (Any issues and suggestions are greatly apreciated)